zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/05-personalizing-site-experience/01-segmentation/03-the-segments-editor.md

 **Name:** The full name of the user.

+Since Liferay Portal CE 7.3 SP2, these properties are also available for Users:

+**Date of Birth:** Provides a date picker and an relationship selector to select the date of birth of the User

+**Tag:** Enter the tags that apply to the Users.

 ## Organization Properties

 Organization Properties is a selectable list of Organizations to include in your Segment.
 They contain similar criteria as the User selection, like *Name* and *Date Modified*.
 These Organization properties are available: